Samuel Hoare, 1st Viscount Templewood: Early political career

 In 1905, Hoare's father arranged for him to be secretary to the Colonial Secretary Alfred Lyttelton to gain political experience.
 Hoare stood unsuccessfully in the 1906 General Election for Parliament at Ipswich, but became a justice of the peace for the county of Norfolk that year.

 Hoare entered local politics in March 1907, when he was elected to the London County Council as a member of the Municipal Reform Party, the local government wing of the Conservative Party, representing Brixton.
 He served as Chairman of the London Fire Brigade Committee.
 He served on the LCC until 1910.

 Hoare was elected to the House of Commons at the January 1910 general election as Member of Parliament (MP) for Chelsea.
 In the early years, he was a member of the Anti-Socialist Union.

 During the Conservative Party leadership contest of November 1911, Hoare wrote pledging support to both leading candidates, Austen Chamberlain and Walter Long.
 There is no evidence that he made such an offer to Bonar Law, who became leader after the two front-runners withdrew to avoid a potential party split.
 Hoare showed little interest in the two largest issues of the day: House of Lords reform and Irish Home Rule.
-He joined the Unionist Social Reform Committee.
 He supported tariff reform, female suffrage and public education.
 He opposed Welsh disestablishment quite strongly.
 He encouraged colleagues to call him "Sam" at the time to soften his hard and detached image.

+Hoare was on the left-wing of the Conservative party and once described himself as "a liberal amongst conservatives and a conservative amongst liberals".
+He joined the Unionist Social Reform Committee.
+Hoare held markedly "progressive" views, outside the mainstream of the Conservative Party, on issues such as education and penal reform.
+He was almost alone amongst the Conservatives in advocating the abolition of the death penalty.

 First World War

 Aged 34 at the time, Hoare joined the Army soon after the outbreak of the First World War.
 He was commissioned into the Norfolk Yeomanry as a temporary lieutenant on 17 October 1914.
 To his disappointment, he was initially only a recruiting officer and illness prevented him from serving at the front.
 He was promoted to temporary captain on 24 April 1915.

 While acting as a recruiting officer, he learnt Russian.
 In 1916, he was recruited by Mansfield Cumming to be the future MI6's liaison officer with the Russian Intelligence service in Petrograd (now Saint Petersburg).
 He soon became head of the British Intelligence Mission to the Russian General Staff with the temporary rank of lieutenant-colonel.
-In that post, he reported to the British government the death of Rasputin and apologised, because of the sensational nature of the event, for having written it in the style of the Daily Mail.
+He was accompanied by Lady Maud and Winifred Spink.
+In his post, he reported to the British government the death of Rasputin and apologised, because of the sensational nature of the event, for having written it in the style of the Daily Mail.